hassantafreshi/easy-form-builder/readme.txt

 =3.6.7=

-* email structer of easy form builder is improved
+* email structure of easy form builder is improved

 * Improved UX of Easy Form Builder